 - Graduate and Law School Information Day is a free event in October that gives students and others an opportunity to explore graduate and law programs and speak directly with the admissions staff.
 Attendees can learn more about the application process and program faculty, culture and curriculum, as well as financial support and fellowships.
 Programs may also offer fee waivers to attendees who stop by their tables.

 Need hands-on research experience?
 The Undergraduate Research Center offers activities and awards that support undergraduate research for students from all majors.
 Undergraduates can work in numerous sponsored research programs, many of that combine academic enrichment, advising and the opportunity to conduct research under the supervision of faculty mentors.

 Programs like the McNair Scholars Program, MURALS and UC LEADS will not only give you a taste of the research expectations you’ll face in graduate school, but they also communicate to admissions committees your abilities.

-“Scholars are guided through the process from selecting a faculty mentor to presenting their research and applying to graduate school,” says Jose Ballesteros, director of the McNair Scholars Program.
+“Scholars are guided through the process from selecting a faculty mentor to presenting their research and applying to graduate school,” says Jose Ballesteros, Executive Director of Graduate Pipeline Programs.
 “Students who participate in graduate preparation programs develop their research and professional skills to become competitive graduate school candidates.”

 3. Study for the Graduate Record Exam